sagemath/trac_to_gh/Issue 8171.md

 This new spkg for Cbc includes several new lines in spkg-install to activate CPLEX support in the Coin Library.

 It is to be found at : ~ncohen/cbc-2.3.p2.spkg

+This functionality can be used with the corresponding patch #8172

 Nathann